 Losing loyal customers

 Ocado pioneered the way for online grocery shopping.
-However, as the pandemic increased demand, long-standing and loyal customers felt that the company didn’t prioritise their needs.
+However, as the pandemic increased demand, long-standing and loyal customers felt that the company didn’t prioritize their needs.
 Some customers even reviewed the company as greedy.
-Although Ocado cannot change the past, whats interestesting is that Ocado customers are 4.5x more likely to describe themselves as loyal.
+Although Ocado cannot change the past, whats interesting is that Ocado customers are 4.5x more likely to describe themselves as loyal.
 This is a key difference between Ocado customers and the customers of competitors.
-Recognising their loyal consumer base could be strategically valuable to Ocado.
+Recognizing their loyal consumer base could be strategically valuable to Ocado.

-Sainsbury’s customers were 2.1x more likely to mention cancelled deliveries in their reviews.
-There appeared to be a repetitive pattern here, whereby consumers were only informed of their cancelled deliveries with very little notice, which ultimately caused more frustration.
+Sainsbury’s customers were 2.1x more likely to mention canceled deliveries in their reviews.
+There appeared to be a repetitive pattern here, whereby consumers were only informed of their canceled deliveries with very little notice, which ultimately caused more frustration.

 Lack of communication

 Sainsbury’s customers are 5.1x more likely to mention poor customer service in their reviews, further highlighting this lack of communication.
 Customers who have received the wrong order or requested a refund appear frustrated by the lack of support, using words such as appalling to describe their experience.
 Good customer service positively impacts customer experience and brand perception insights.
 Therefore Sainsbury’s should aim to make the refund process easier and seamless.